Hire a firm with decades of experience & hundreds of cases under their belts.

-You should never feel uneasy about asking any question of your attorney.
+You should never feel uneasy about asking any question of your criminal law attorney.
 There is no such thing as a dumb question.
 Your St. Paul criminal defense lawyer should welcome any question from their client.

 Sometimes starting a conversation about your circumstances is difficult.
 You might be embarrassed or just unsure about what questions you should ask.
 Here are answers to some common important questions we get from our clients to get you started.

 Courts try to move cases along as rapidly as possible.
 As a person charged with a crime, you have a constitutional right to a speedy trial.
 Having a right to a speedy trial does not mean that you should rush your case.

 More straightforward cases like some misdemeanors can conclude in a court date or two.
 However, there are many reasons why you need to take your time with a misdemeanor case.